Dr. John Snow

 JSI was founded in 1978 by Joel Lamstein and Norbert Hirschhorn.
 The organization was named after Dr. John Snow, widely considered to be one of the fathers of modern epidemiology.

-John Snow’s maps of the patterns of the disease and clusters of cholera infection led the city to shut down the pump — and revolutionized the field of public health.
+John Snow’s maps of the disease patterns and clusters of cholera infection led the city to shut down the pump — and revolutionized the field of public health.
 We honor our namesake by maintaining his spirit of inquiry, his regard for evidence, and his use of new tools in the work we do every day.

-Snow’s famous map was first exhibited at a meeting of the Epidemiological Society of London in December 1854.
-Check out JSI’s geographic information systems (GIS) work
+Snow’s famous map was first exhibited at the Epidemiological Society of London meeting in December 1854.